Single Monetary Policy

 On 1 January 1999 the Eurosystem, comprising the European Central Bank (ECB) and National Central Banks (NCBs) of the EU Member States which adopted the euro, assumed the task of formulating and implementing the single monetary policy for the euro area.

-The objective of the single monetary policy is price stability, which is defined as inflation below but close to 2 per cent - measured according to the Harmonised Index of Consumer Prices (HICP) for the euro area as a whole.
+The objective of the single monetary policy is price stability, which is defined as inflation close to but below 2 per cent - measured according to the Harmonised Index of Consumer Prices (HICP) for the euro area as a whole.
 Price stability is to be maintained over the medium term.
 Since the price level cannot be controlled directly, the Eurosystem influences prices through a complex transmission process, which starts with guiding short-term market interest rates through entering into monetary policy operations.

 Monetary Policy Strategy